Zara McDermott: Early and personal life

-McDermott was born on 14 December 1996 in the London Borough of Havering, England to Alan and Karen McDermott.
-In 2009, McDermott, her parents and her younger brother Brad appeared on the BBC television series Wanted Down Under, where they considered moving to Australia.
-They featured on the show again in 2013, on Wanted Down Under: Revisited, which saw the family discuss why they decided to remain in the United Kingdom.
-At the age of 14, McDermott was suspended from her secondary school after sending nude photos to a boy.
-During her time on Love Island, McDermott's nude photos were leaked again.
-She discussed both incidents in her BBC documentary, Revenge Porn.
+Zara Nicole McDermott was born on 14 December 1996 in the London Borough of Havering, England, to Alan and Karen McDermott.
+In 2009, she appeared with her parents and younger brother, Brad, on the BBC television series Wanted Down Under, during which the family considered emigrating to Australia.
+They returned to the programme in 2013 for Wanted Down Under: Revisited, where they discussed their decision to remain in the United Kingdom.

+At the age of 14, McDermott was suspended from secondary school after sending nude photographs to a boy.
+During her time on Love Island, further nude photographs of her were leaked online; she addressed both incidents in her BBC documentary Revenge Porn.

-McDermott previously worked for the Department for Education as a policy advisor.
+Before her television career, McDermott worked for the Department for Education as a policy advisor.
+She has identified as a Conservative and voted to leave the European Union in the 2016 Brexit referendum.

-In May 2019, McDermott began dating television personality Sam Thompson.
-The pair split in 2024.
+In May 2019, McDermott began a relationship with television personality Sam Thompson.
+They separated briefly after she admitted to cheating on him, later reconciling in late 2020, before separating again in 2024.
 In early 2025, she began dating singer-songwriter Louis Tomlinson.